Contents

 2.1.
 Exit, forking, and blockchain governance

-Atik and Gerro’s Hirschman-based analysis of Bitcoin hard forks remains the closest direct precedent for an exit-voice reading of blockchain branching.
+Atik and Gerro’s (2018) Hirschman-based analysis of Bitcoin hard forks remains the closest direct precedent for an exit-voice reading of blockchain branching.
 Their concept of reversible exit is especially useful in Cosmos, where token-holders, validators, applications, and teams can often reduce or restore alignment with relatively low friction.
-Berg and Berg extend this discussion by treating forking as a specific governance response rather than as an accidental technical event.
-Morrison, Mazey, and Wingreen’s treatment of the DAO controversy further establishes that branching episodes are central empirical sites for analyzing institutional conflict in blockchain systems.
+Berg and Berg (2020) extend this discussion by treating forking as a specific governance response, which connects to the open-source-software literature on code forking, governance, and sustainability (Nyman and Lindman 2013).
+Morrison, Mazey, and Wingreen’s (2020) treatment of the DAO controversy further establishes that branching episodes are central empirical sites for analyzing institutional conflict in blockchain systems.

 Cosmos differs from those earlier cases because branching does not arise in a monolithic protocol alone.
 It occurs within a wider ecosystem of sovereign units linked by shared legitimacy, route dependence, and institutionally mediated coordination.
 That difference is exactly why Hirschman needs to be used carefully here.
-Exit is plural rather than singular.
+Exit is plural across chains, validators, teams, applications, and token positions.
 Voice is both on-chain and off-chain.
 Loyalty is institutionally produced, but only indirectly observable.

 2.2.
 Commons and DAO literatures

-Rozas et al. argue that blockchain systems may furnish affordances for commons governance, but they do not eliminate the need for institutional design.
-Murtazashvili, Murtazashvili, Weiss, and Madison extend that line by treating blockchain networks as knowledge commons rather than as pure technical systems.
-Hassan and De Filippi supply the DAO-definitional bridge that earlier drafts needed.
+Rozas et al. (2021) argue that blockchain systems may furnish affordances for commons governance, but they do not eliminate the need for institutional design.
+Murtazashvili et al. (2022) extend that line by treating blockchain networks as knowledge commons with technical, institutional, and maintenance layers.
+Hassan and De Filippi (2021) supply the bridge between DAO definition and commons governance.
 These literatures matter because Cosmos often appears to be a pure constitutional-technical ecosystem when in fact it depends heavily on shared governance and maintenance practices that remain partially outside the protocol core.

-Ostrom’s design principles are therefore useful only with explicit caution.
-Cosmos is not a small, face-to-face commons.
-The point is not to force a one-to-one mapping.
-It is to ask which design principles the architecture strongly supports, which it only partially supports, and which it leaves to residual institutions.
+Ostrom’s design principles require explicit caution in Cosmos, which is far from a small, face-to-face commons.
+The useful comparison asks which design principles the architecture strongly supports, which it only partially supports, and which it leaves to residual institutions.
 That selective mapping turns out to be analytically productive.

 The boundary with these literatures should also be explicit.
 Commons and self-infrastructuring accounts identify shared maintenance burdens and ongoing rebuilding work.
 Institutional completion adds a more specific claim about burden allocation.
 It explains why those burdens become structurally load-bearing in Cosmos: the architecture formalizes sovereignty and interoperation more strongly than the institutions that secure retention, monitoring, and crisis repair.
 The concept therefore links constitutional design choice to predictable downstream governance dependence.